sumitburad/Finance-Forecasting-Process/README.md

 **b) Flexibility:** The consolidation process should seamlessly incorporate all changes, ensuring agility and responsiveness.
 For example, no hard-coded values

-**c) Traceability:** A top-tier consolidation tool should offer swift traceability of information back to its source.
+**c) Traceability:** Offer swift traceability of information back to its source.
 This functionality, such as double-click drill-down, facilitates thorough analysis and validation of data, ensuring confidence in the forecasts.

 **3. Impactful Narratives**